conormccaffery/Housing-Supply-Analysis-Project/README.md

 # US Housing Supply & Economic Analysis

 ## Project Overview
-This repository contains a comprehensive quantitative research project analyzing the drivers of domestic home values in the United States from 1968 to 2020.
+This repository contains a comprehensive quantitative research project analyzing the drivers of domestic home values in the United States from 1968 to 2019.
 This research, conducted as part of my Advanced Quantitative Methods coursework at the University of California, Santa Cruz (UCSC), employs multivariate regression and time-series forecasting to isolate the factors contributing to real estate price appreciation.

 ## Updated Methodology Note
 *The quantitative analysis in this repository has been updated to reflect current modeling practices (2026).
 The ARIMA forecasting model now utilizes `auto.arima()` to dynamically determine optimal parameters, providing a more robust forecast.
 Statistical outputs, coefficients, and error metrics have been refreshed to align with the current computational environment.*

-## Business Values & Economic Insights
+## Business Value & Economic Insights
 - **Macro-Factors Outweigh Pure Supply:** My findings indicate that macroeconomic indicators—specifically CPI, Interest Yields, and Wages—are significantly stronger determinants of median home prices than new construction volume alone.
 - **The Economic Growth Indicator:** While simplistic supply-side models often assume a negative correlation between supply and price, this multivariate analysis reveals a complex relationship where construction volume frequently acts as a proxy for robust economic expansion, which drives demand-side pricing.
 - **Forecasting Volatility:** The analysis demonstrates the limitations of standard time-series models in accounting for extreme economic shocks (such as the COVID-19 pandemic), emphasizing the need for flexible, adaptive modeling approaches.